 Federal Regulations (CFR 668.16) require that a student maintain satisfactory academic progress in the course of study being pursued, according to the standards and practices of the institution in which the student is enrolled, in order to receive aid under the Higher Education Act (Title IV).
-These programs at OPSU include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Stafford Loan Program, Federal PLUS, Federal College Work Study, and Oklahoma Tuition Aid Grants.
+These programs at OPSU include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Stafford Loan Program, Federal PLUS, Federal Work Study, Oklahoma Tuition Aid Grants, and Oklahoma's Promise.